tomycabre/AI-Web-Scrapper/Readme.md

 1. Download Ollama from [here](https://ollama.com/download).
 2. Select your platform (MacOS, Linux, Windows) and complete the installation.

-3. Open CMD and type:
+3. Open Command Prompt and type:
    ```bash
    ollama
    ```